By Craig Neil

 - Scotrail is the official website of Scotland’s railways.
 You’ll need to visit this site to buy tourist rail passes like the Spirit of Scotland pass, but if you’re buying standard tickets you’ll often get them cheaper from The Trainline.

 - The Met Office is the official body of UK meteorology and in my experience, their forecasts are the most accurate.
-A great alternative is Open Weather who has an easy-to-read layout on their website.
-Check my Weather Forecast page for links to Open Weather forecasts of various regions in Scotland.
+A great alternative is Open Weather which has an easy-to-read layout on their website.

 - Ordnance Survey has a great service where for around £25 a year you can download an unlimited number of OS maps to your mobile device.
 I use the app myself and I’ve lost count of the number of times it saved me when I’ve been out walking but forgot to pack a paper map.